 Figure 6.
-5: Proposed options providing the stability support needed to meet requirement as sufficient services cannot be procured from the BM available to provide additional stability.
+5: Proposed options providing the stability support needed to meet requirement as sufficient services cannot be procured from the BM

 6.19 Investment recommendations will be based on the above mentioned two primary factors.
 As a general principle, if there are several options which meet the requirements and satisfy either of the two primary factors, the CBA chooses the most economical and efficient options.
 This is described in more detail in the section "Cost-benefit analysis".